California Consumer Privacy Act

 The California Consumer Privacy Act (CCPA) passed in 2018 and went into effect on January 1, 2020.
-Key provisions of the CCPA include:
+Key CCPA compliance requirements are:

 1798.105